DomesticSith/GettingCleaningDataCourseProject/README.md

 # GettingCleaningDataCourseProject
-### End Project Sumbission for the "Getting and Cleaning Data"" Course on Coursera
+### End Project Submission for the "Getting and Cleaning Data"" Course on Coursera

 The mandate for the project was to write a script in R which will